hikogui/hikogui/docs/color.md

 including values above 1.0 and value below zero.

 The alpha value is a linear value between 0.0 (transparent) and 1.0 (opaque).

-The RGB values are not pre-multiplied with the alpha.
+Depending on where the colors are used the RGB values are pre-multiplied by the alpha value, for example: inside fragment shaders, images and frame buffers.

 ### matrix3
 A color conversion matrix can be stored in the `matrix3` type.
 And a `color`